 Through this method, he was able to quickly grow his channel, reach Affiliate status in less than a month, and had an average of more than 20 concurrent viewers at the end of his second month on Twitch.
 With creativity and a little strategy, you may be able to attract an audience in a similar way.

 While the above story is about Twitch (not YouTube Gaming), the same principles can still apply.
 In fact, it may be easier to find your audience than it was for Eljayem_ as there is more discoverability on YouTube.
 The point is that you do need to think outside of the box and use creativity to find and attract your target audience.

 3. Use a Webcam

 You can broadcast with or without showing your background.
 Use a green screen on your stream to remove your background or replace it with something interesting.
-Creating a visually unique background can be a great talking point for new viewers or interest people enough to earn that click.
+Creating a visually unique background with a green screen can be a great talking point for people who find your gaming channel or interest people enough to earn that click.

 4. Improve Your Production Value

 Frequently add or update your equipment to improve your production value.
 Think about the content creator you want to be and strive to produce that level of content.
 Professional streamers don’t broadcast in dimly lit rooms.
 While you may not be able to afford equipment at first, create savings goals to get what you need to improve your stream over time.